MLOps-practical-problems/Problem-statement-1/README.md

 # MLOps Practice Project

-This repository is for practicing MLOps workflows using Git and GitHub.
+This repository is a part of my MLOps practice exercises.
+The objective of this project is to manage a basic machine learning project using **Git** and **GitHub**, which includes setting up version control, uploading datasets, and committing changes.

 ## Tasks
 - Version control setup.